jtang6031/siads-699-sentiment-analysis-sp500/README.md

 python run_training.py --list
 ```

-The test suite currently contains 36 tests.
-In a public clone, `--list` will show that the private
+The test suite checks the shared cleaning, evaluation, and report-figure code.
+In a public clone,
-raw inputs for the cleaning step are missing; that is expected.
-The prepared
+`--list` will show that the private raw inputs for the cleaning step are missing; that is expected.
-`data/model_inputs_2015_2026.csv` file should be present.
+The prepared `data/model_inputs_2015_2026.csv` file should be present.

 ### Rerun the grid from the prepared table